E-Government in the United Arab Emirates: Mobile Services

 The portal provides information on services available through mobile applications.
-The portal includes links to download smartphone applications for iPhone and Android.
+These mobile applications enable access to government services.

-E-Participation
+E-participation

-The portal includes e-Participation channels.
-The federal portal utilizes platforms such as forums, blogs, chats, surveys, polls, and social media tools like Facebook, Twitter, Flickr, and YouTube to engage the public in communication with the government regarding opinions and experiences on government services and policies.
+The portal includes E-participation channels.
+The federal portal utilises platforms such as forums, blogs, chats, surveys, polls, and social media tools like Facebook, Twitter, Flickr, and YouTube to engage the public in communication with the government regarding opinions and experiences on government services and policies.

 Open Data

 Under Open Data, government data and information are available to the public.
 This includes access to economic data, population statistics, and other information.
 Open Data is used by students, economists, researchers, and the general public.

 ICT Infrastructure and Penetration

-According to figures from the Telecommunications Regulatory Authority (TRA) in May 2011, the UAE had 196.3 mobile phone subscriptions per 100 inhabitants.
-With 1,417,519 internet subscribers, the UAE had 62.4 internet users per 100 inhabitants.
+In May 2011, the Telecommunications Regulatory Authority (TRA) reported high levels of mobile and internet penetration in the UAE, metrics often cited as indicators of E-government readiness.
+With 1,417,519 internet subscribers, the UAE had 196.3 mobile phone subscriptions and 62.4 internet users per 100 inhabitants.